dart-lang/site-www/src/_guides/language/language-tour.md

 The `codeUnitAt` and `codeUnit` properties return 16-bit code units.
 Use the `runes` property to get the runes of a string.

 The following example illustrates the relationship between runes, 16-bit code units, and 32-bit code points.
-Click the run button {% asset red-run.png alt="" %}
-to see runes in action.
+Click **Run** to see runes in action.

 {% comment %}
 https://gist.github.com/589bc5c95318696cefe5